top of page

 Monthly Breakdown

-Phase 1 – Introduction to techniques that student may have limited knowledge of, to open up new possibilities of exploration.
+Phase 1 – Introduction to techniques that students may have limited knowledge of, to open up new possibilities of exploration.

 Phase 2 – Students decide on a personal focus in their work.